Devang-Solanki/devang-solanki.github.io/hacktivityCon.md

 ![image](https://user-images.githubusercontent.com/75718583/134384310-731ad34c-5c4b-4ea2-93a4-bbde11ed20ef.png)

-H@cktivity is a conference organised by Hackerone everyear.
+H@cktivityCon is a conference organised by Hackerone everyear.
 This was my first ever conference and CTF competition.
 Even though I had little experience with CTF (Mostly from Tryhackme) I had difficulty solving many problems.
 I was able to solve some entry level challenge.
 Here are some writeups for H@ctivityCon CTF which i was able to solve.

 ## Target Practice

-We are given a GIF file after opening we can see it has some sort of 2D barcode on it, which changes pretty quick and was looping infinitely.
+We were given a GIF file after opening we can see it has some sort of 2D barcode on it, which changes pretty quick and was looping infinitely.
 So i decided to split slow down GIF animation into frames, I used [lunapic](https://www10.lunapic.com/editor/) to slow down the animatiom.
 I knew this wired looking 2D barcode were MaxiCode.
-I recognized tihs because i have watched this [What Are Those Other Weird QR Codes?](https://youtu.be/KMsvtqQqz5g) video by [Thio Joe](https://www.youtube.com/user/ThioJoe).
+I recognized this from a video I have watched by [Thio Joe](https://www.youtube.com/user/ThioJoe) on [What Are Those Other Weird QR Codes?](https://youtu.be/KMsvtqQqz5g).
 I quickly downloaded this [Bracode Scanner](https://play.google.com/store/apps/details?id=com.manateeworks.barcodescanners&hl=en_US&gl=US) on my phone and started scaning all frames from the GIF.
-One of the frame contained the flag
+One of the frame contained this flag.
 `flag{385e3ae5d7b2ca2510be8ef4}`

 ## 2ez

 - We were given a file named 2ez.
-- I tried running `file 2ez' but didn't got any useful information.
+- I tried running `file 2ez` but didn't got any useful information.
-- The i checked the file headers by using `hexdump -n 36 -c 2ez' command
+- Then I checked the file headers by using `hexdump -n 36 -c 2ez' command
 ![image](https://user-images.githubusercontent.com/75718583/134359824-b154eb67-2f7a-4fae-ad04-ff70fab26fc3.png)
 - JFIF header means a jpeg file
 - Correct header for JFIF in hex is : FF D8 FF